Solar panel installer working on a rooftop array

 What forecast interval does OnSun use?

 In most regions, forecasts are provided in hourly intervals.
-In areas with higher-resolution meteorological coverage, our models can produce more granular 15-minute interval forecasts.
-Your location therefore determines the time step resolution you see in the app.
+In areas with higher-resolution meteorological coverage, the models produce 15-minute interval forecasts.
+Your location determines the time resolution you see in the app.
+OnSun automatically uses the highest resolution available for your region.

 Typical range: 3.0 to 10.0 kW